 The results below include the participants who received at least 1 dose of bimekizumab.
-This was 501 out of 509 participants.
-These results are for the full 48 weeks of the study, including Part 1 and Part 2.
+This was 494 out of 505 participants.
+These results are for the full study, including Part 1 and Part 2.

 Did any adverse reactions happen during this study?